ClancyHood/opensky-api/DOCUMENTATION.md

 | BadCredentialsException   | If the provided credentials are invalid. |
 | \InvalidArgumentException | If any parameter is invalid.             |
 | \Exception                | If any other error occurs.               |

+##### Limitations

+- The time interval must not be greater than 7 days (604 800 seconds).
+If the provided time interval is greater than the limit, an `\InvalidArgumentException` is thrown.

 ___